waltervanheuven/ai-workshop-prg-2025-04/resources.md

-# Useful background info about LLMs
+# Useful resources about LLMs

-Online videos, guides, and papers.
+Online videos, guides, resources, and papers.

 ## YouTube videos from Andrej Karpathy